Your dental health is our top priority.

 What is the best way to care for my toothbrush?

 To keep your toothbrush clean, rinse it thoroughly after each use and store it upright to air dry.
 Avoid covering it or keeping it in a closed container, as moisture can encourage bacterial growth.
-Replace your toothbrush every three to four months, or sooner if the bristles become frayed.
-Using a clean toothbrush helps maintain good oral hygiene and prevents bacteria buildup.
+Replace your toothbrush every three to four months, or sooner if the bristles fray.
+Using a clean toothbrush helps maintain good oral hygiene and prevents bacterial buildup.

 Why are professional cleanings necessary if I brush and floss daily?